 Senior Home Care Overtime Law and Minimum Wage

 The Fair Labor Standards Act (FLSA) applies minimum wage and overtime rules to household or domestic service workers, including in-home senior caregivers.
 There are some exceptions:

 Live-in Domestics: Domestic service workers who reside with their employers are exempt under the FLSA from overtime premiums.
-(State overtime laws for senior care companions vary – this is not universal!)
+(State overtime laws for senior caregivers vary – this is not universal!)
 The live-in senior caregiver must be paid for all hours on duty at no less than the minimum wage; however, they are not entitled under Federal law to the “time and one half” premium.

 Companionship Exemption: Bona fide companions employed by a private household are exempt from both minimum wage and home care overtime law in the FLSA, yet they remain employees subject to Social Security and Medicare taxation.
-Effective October 16, 2015, only senior caregivers whose job responsibilities meet the standard duties of a companion senior home-care worker may qualify for the Companionship Exemption.
+Effective in 2015, only senior caregivers whose job responsibilities meet the standard duties of a companion senior home-care worker may qualify for the Companionship Exemption.
 Senior care companions paid directly by the family are employees of the care recipient or his/her family, and the employer is responsible for all employment tax filings and remittances.

 The FLSA defines companionship services as “services which provide fellowship and protection for a person who, because of advanced age or physical or mental infirmity, cannot care for his or her own needs.”
 These services may include help with bathing, dressing, eating, etc. so long as such “personal care services” are”incidental” and do not exceed 20% of the caregiver’s time.
-Effective January 1, 2015 a bona fide companion may provide NO general household work.
+A bona fide companion may provide NO general household work.
 Where the 20% personal care limitation is exceeded or general household services are provided, the employee must be paid overtime.
 Again, state overtime rules vary and not all recognize the companionship exemption.

 If the facts and circumstances of the caregiving services match the rules and regulations regarding Companionship Care Services, individuals may negotiate compensation at their own discretion, understanding that fair and reasonable compensation is the best guarantee of low turnover and employee dedication to the work.